qgrid/qgrid.github.io/source/feature/filtering.md

 ---
 title: Filtering
 group: Features
-order: 12
+order: 3
 ---

 There are situations when the end user need to show additional information for the rows in the q-grid.
 Row details serves to satisfy this necessary.

-## Setup

 Use q-grid model to setup filter options.

 ```javascript
 gridModel.filter({